scalmueti/scalmueti/README.md

 ## Objective

-I'm aiming to pursue a role as a SOC Analyst where I can explore my passion for cybersecurity, work on analyzing threats, improving security processes, and helping keep organizations safe.
+I'm aiming to pursue a role in IT/cyber where I can explore my passion for cybersecurity, work on analyzing threats, improving security processes, and helping keep organizations safe.

 ## Skills